nilgaikw-tibco/tci-flogo/samples/app-dev/Connectors/Sfpardot/readme.md

 If you open the app, you will see there is one flows in the SFPardot_General_Sample app.
 The flow 'CRUD' on Campaign object.
 ![The Flows](../../import-screenshots/sfpardot_screenshots/CRUDFlow.png)

 The CRUD flow in the SFPardot_General_Sample app basically creates new record for Campaign object in SFPardot using SFPardotCreate activity and then fetch that record details using SFPardotQuery activity.
-Then it updates the name of the newly created account using SFPardotUpdate activity.
-Finally deletes that account using SFPardotDelete activity.
-All these operation will be done when execute the REST trigger with valid input schema provided in ReceiveHTTPMessage trigger.
-REST trigger have method POST with path parameter 'account'.
+Then it updates the name of the newly created Campaign using SFPardotUpdate activity.
+Finally returns that updated campaign using return activity.
+All these operation will be done when execute the REST trigger which have GET method.
 ![The CRUD Flows](../../import-screenshots/sfpardot_screenshots/CRUDFlowactivities.png)

 ### Run the application